 Serious documentary and drama scores composed by Jonathan include War In Europe and The Clinton’s Marriage of Power for MBC,Metropolis (with James Purefoy), three series of Medics for Granada and Kay Mellor’s drama series Strictly Confidential, for ITV.
 More recently, Jonathan wrote the music for Campus, a new comedy series broadcast on Channel 4, the first series of Gates and the third series of Mount Pleasant (both SKY1), and the third – and sadly final – series of Rev (BBC).

-Jonathan is currently busy working on the fourth series of Sky1′s popular comedy, Mount Pleasant.
+Jonathan recently finished working on the fourth series of Sky1′s popular comedy, Mount Pleasant.